-1 the Animals subject to be controlled in accordance with "Act on the Prevention of Adverse Ecological Impacts Caused by Designated Invasive Alien Species" (Act No. 33 of 2005) and "Act on the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms" (Act No. 97 of 2003)
+- 1. Other animals as defined in Article 3, Paragraph 1, Item 5 of the Regulations shall be defined as follows. - (1) Animals regulated by the Act on the Prevention of Adverse Ecological Impacts Caused by Designated Invasive Alien Species (Act No. 33 of 2005) and the Act on the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms (Act No. 97 of 2003).